FoundKT/hcaptcha-solver/README.md

 > # You can use this

-You can use https://teachablemachine.withgoogle.com/ this site to make ai if you are fucking toolkiddie.
+You can use <a href="https://teachablemachine.withgoogle.com/">this</a> site to make ai if you are fucking toolkiddie.

 > # Discord